...And Justice for All (film): Themes

 And Justice for All has been discussed in a variety of ways in academic criticism.
 One critic sees the film as both a spin on archetypes culled from Arthurian mythology and as a vehicle for Jewison's social critique, citing how the director had "wanted to tell a story that made people think about whether the system still allowed for justice".
 Another critic sees the film as an exploration of the potential "futility of virtue" as represented by the film's idealist protagonist.
 A third critic sees the film as engaging with 1970s skepticism of public institutions, noting that the film professes a belief in the idealist lawyer while also rejecting any belief or trust in the criminal justice system as a whole.
 One critic has also noted that the film's opening juxtaposition of the majestic courthouse, with grubby interiors and children mangling the Pledge of Allegiance, suggests that "the promise of law ... nearly impossible to experience or achieve".

 Legacy

 Kirkland's opening statement during the film's climax contains its most famous moment, including the outburst, "You're out of order!
 You're out of order!
 The whole trial is out of order!
 They're out of order!"
-This scene has been parodied many times in popular media, such as in The Simpsons and The Big Bang Theory.
-Charles Champlin viewed this scene as the most "rousing finale since 'Rocky I'" and Filmsite named this scene one of the Best Film Speeches and Monologues.
+This scene has been parodied many times in popular media, such as in The Simpsons, Chappelle's Show, Family Guy, The Mentalist and The Big Bang Theory.
+Charles Champlin viewed this scene as the most "rousing finale since Rocky I" and Filmsite named this scene one of the Best Film Speeches and Monologues.
 MSN Canada noted that the whole phrase is one of the top 10 "misquoted movie lines".
 Metallica's 1988 album ...And Justice for All takes its name from the film.

+Television series adaptation

+In June 2026, a television series adaptation of the film has been announced to be in the works at Netflix, with Jeremy Miller and Dan Cohn attached as writers.